Judge rejects delaying or moving Derek Chauvin murder trial

 Those are the rulings Friday from Hennepin County District Judge Peter Cahill on defense motions for a change of venue and continuance in the case against the fired Minneapolis police officer accused of causing the death of George Floyd late last spring.

-With jury selection cleared to resume Friday, one more was chosen.
-That leaves just one more needed to reach the 12 who will deliberate and two who will serve as alternates.
-Jury selection resumes at 1:15 p.m.
+Once juror questioning was cleared to resume Friday, one more was chosen.
+But the day ended with the court needing still one more to reach the 12 who will deliberate and two who will serve as alternates.
+Jury selection resumes Monday at 9 a.m.

 Cahill weighed both significant options for much of this week in the wake of the well-publicized announcement of last week's record $27 million settlement between the city of Minneapolis and Floyd's family.
 It led to the dismissal of two seated jurors who said it impacted their viewpoints.